psalaberria002/jenkins-plugins-resolver/README.md

 }
 ```

-As you can see, the _lock_ file contains an additional dependency.
+As you can see, the lock file contains an additional dependency.

 ## Download a list of plugins

-This tool is thought to download the plugins described in `plugins.json.lock` to the `JENKINS_HOME/plugins` folder.
+This tool is thought to download the plugins described in the lock file to the `JENKINS_HOME/plugins` folder.
 This process may vary depending on your deployment workflows.

 ### Kubernetes